Updated 15th August 2019

-While a lot of emphasis has already been placed on voice and tone of customer service representatives, a communication gap between these representatives and customers will result in an unpleasant cocktail of increased frustration levels and bad press.
-Now most offshore customer support staff speak English fluently, so language is not the issue here.
+While a lot of emphases has already been placed on voice and tone of customer service representatives, a communication gap between these representatives and customers will result in an unpleasant cocktail of increased frustration levels and bad press.
+Now, most offshore customer support staff speak English fluently, so language is not the issue here.
 The main problem lies in comprehending accent and idiom.
 Fair enough – not everyone speaks Aussie English.

 Australians have an accent that is particularly unique and can best be understood by a trained ear.
-Every human being loves the sound of their own voice and we’re naturally more comfortable talking to one of our own, because we feel understood from the word go.
+Every human being loves the sound of their own voice and we’re naturally more comfortable talking to one of our own because we feel understood from the word go.
 There is a natural predilection to want to speak with someone who will understand our needs quickly and genuinely empathise with our situation, whatever it may be.
-Thus, it is no surprise that Australian broadband providers with locally based customer support are more popular than those that outsource their support internationally.
+Thus, it is no surprise that Australian broadband providers with locally-based customer support are more popular than those that outsource their support internationally.

 So why do some ISPs outsource their customer support?

 The simple answer for Australian call centres going offshore is cost.
 For one, it’s significantly cheaper to hire offshore staff than an Australian worker.
-According to CX Central, the minimum annual salary of a full time contact centre agent in Australia is around $40,000, while a customer service agent in the Philippines would receive approximately $5,500 annually.
+According to CX Central, the minimum annual salary of a full-time contact centre agent in Australia is around $40,000, while a customer service agent in the Philippines would receive approximately $5,500 annually.
 For a 30-seat call centre, this difference in wages amounts to an annual savings of over $1M for every year of operation.
 South Africa, India, Malaysia, Fiji, and more recently Congo, are among countries that are investing significantly in attracting international businesses looking for cheaper contact centre labour.

 The big players in the telecommunications industry re-invest their savings from cutting call centre costs into the product.
 This is how they are able to offer the best network, with the best combination of inclusions at competitive prices and still make a profit.